 Sledging Rations

-As used by field parties - are much more sophisticated now than they used to be.
+As used by field parties - these are much more sophisticated now than they used to be.
 They need to be light, compact, easy and quick to prepare (to save fuel) and well packed.
+Modern food is also dehydrated which means that it can be more varied than in the past.
+Freeze-drying means that the weight is much less and modern packaging is significantly lighter than the tins that used to be used.

-Sledging rations for one man day as provided for Scott's 1912 expedition to the South Pole while manhauling - values in kilocalories
+One man day as provided for the South Pole journey, manhauling - kilocalories

 Biscuits